dor-amar/python-devops-course/modules/python-basics/api.md

 ### **Key Features of an API**

 1. **Connects Systems**: It allows one program to talk to another.
-2. **Simplifies Use**: You don’t need to know how the system works internally.
+2. **Simplifies Use**: You don't need to know how the system works internally.
 3. **Reusable**: APIs can be used by different programs for the same purpose.

 ---